jtljrdn/jtljrdn/README.md

 ### Future Projects!

-- I've been wanting to make a python script which solves Wordles for you.
+- I've been wanting to make a program which solves Wordles for you.
 Will I ever get to it?
 Who knows.

 If you need to contact me for anything, please don't hesitate!
 Reach me on twitter [@jtljrdn](https://twitter.com/jtljrdn) or on discord: bung#6666!